h4ckitt/Coding-Assessment/README.md

 }'
 ```

-- To View A Car's Details:
+- To View A Car's Details
 The Car's ID Needs To Be Known
 ```sh
 $ curl http://localhost:8080/v1/cars/1
 ```

-- To Get A Car By Type:
+- To Get A Car By Type
 ```sh
 $ curl http://localhost:8080/v1/cars?type=sedan
 ```

-- To Get A Car By Color:
+- To Get A Car By Color
 ```sh
 $ curl http://localhost:8080/v1/cars?color=blue
 ```